chen-assert/cccbd_web/Document/01_user_draft.md

 ### Forget password

-If customers forget their password, they can click the link at the bottom right of the login key "Forget Password?", then they would fill a form to rest the password.
+If customers forget their password, they can click the link at the bottom right of the login key "Forget Password?", then they would fill a form to reset the password.

-Customers should input their identification number ( the system would check if the id is the same as when the account was registered to facilitate reset. ) and the new password for two times, the new passwords must be the same.
-And they also need to input their email to receive the security code that the system send to them.
-Then they input the security code and press the smile-face button. ( the system would check if the security code are correct and return reset state ) If correct, customers' new password is set successfully.
+Customers should input their identification number (the system would check if the id is the same as when the account was registered to facilitate rest.)
+And the new password for two time, the new passwords must be the same.
+And they also need to input their email to receive the security code that the system sends to them.
+Then they input the security code and press the smile-face button. (the system would check if the security code is correct and return reset state) if correct.
+Customers' new password is set successfully.

 <figure>
   <img src="src\reset"/>